adam-mcdaniel/library-interceptor-bench/README.md

 ./run-all.sh
 ```

-This should create a number of CSVs in each benchmark directory.
+This should create a number of CSVs in each benchmark directory containing information about the benchmark's library usage and GPU kernel calls.